Sterling Capital Ltd. is expected to close its debut buyout fund with $250 million to $300 million in its coffers before the end of the year.

 The Baltimore and Chicago-based firm has been in the private equity business since 1986, investing in buyout, venture capital and commercial real estate deals.
 It did not, however, raise a committed venture capital fund until 1999 when the firm closed Sterling Venture Partners LP with $140 million under management.
 Sterling Capital Partners LP is the firm’s first dedicated buyouts offering.
 The firm is expected to launch a dedicated commercial real estate fund at a still undetermined date in the future, says Alan Macksey, a Baltimore-based managing director with the firm.

 Sterling’s buyout fund is set to focus on small- and middle-market buyout deals in the direct marketing, broadcasting and communications, and specialty distribution and manufacturing industries.
-The firm’s current buyouts portfolio-deals that the firm closed before it began raising a dedicated buyouts fund-includes Atlantic Premium Brands, a packaged meat distributor in Northbrook, Ill.; Chicago-based FastWeb Inc., a Web site filled with college information; and Gray Supply Company Inc., a light bulb supplier in East Chicago, Ind.
+The firm’s buyouts portfolio currently-deals that the firm closed before it began raising a dedicated buyouts fund-includes Atlantic Premium Brands, a packaged meat distributor in Northbrook, Ill., Chicago-based FastWeb Inc., a Web site filled with college information, and Gray Supply Company Inc., a light bulb supplier in East Chicago, Ind.

 Sterling Capital is targeting institutional investors.
-Sterling has already secured a $15 million commitment from the Pennsylvania State Employees’ Retirement System (PSERS).
-The $21.8 billion pension plan’s first investment with the firm is an opportunity for the plan to “diversify its investment portfolio,” said PSERS spokesman Sean Sanderson.
-Investors in the firm’s venture capital funds include Deutsche Bank and T. Rowe Price.
+Fund-raising for about a year, already the Pennsylvania State Employees’ Retirement System has committed $15 million to the fund.
+It is the $21.8 billion pension plan’s first investment with the firm, and it is an opportunity for the plan to “diversify its investment portfolio,” says PennSERS spokesman Sean Sanderson.
+Although Sterling’s Macksey would not discuss fund-raising, investors in the firm’s venture capital funds include Deutsche Bank, T. Rowe Price .